Procter & Gamble (P&G) CEO History

 © History Oasis

-Ascending internally to the chief executive post in 2015, David S. Taylor stewarded Procter & Gamble capably through a period of major industry consolidation and economic shocks like the COVID-19 pandemic.
+Rising up through the corporate ranks to CEO in 2015, David S. Taylor stewarded Procter & Gamble capably through a period of industry consolidation and economic shocks like the COVID-19 pandemic.

 Doubling down on P&G’s historic innovation strengths, he oversaw development of creative new brands while aggressively expanding e-commerce and direct-to-consumer capabilities to maintain the company’s edge.